Comparison·Jun 15, 2026·13 min read

 Does Floowed integrate with Experian bureau data?

 Yes.
 Floowed is score-agnostic and data-source-agnostic.
-Where the lender has an existing Experian relationship, that data feeds into the Decisioning Canvas as one of many inputs.
+Where the lender has an existing Experian relationship, that data feeds into the Decisioning Engine as one of many inputs.
 We are commercially neutral on which bureau or score the lender uses.

 What about the customer management and collections side of PowerCurve?